Teach Kids How to Blow Their Nose in 3 Steps

 Fun games that teach kids how to blow the nose

 If the tissue tips don’t do the trick, no worries!
-Try these playful ideas:
+Try these playful games:

 • Blow water with the mouth and then the nose.
 Did you see the ripples?